-It is a touching detail that Frances de la Tour, in the role of Aunt Emogene, has been made up to look like famed comedienne Emogene Coca, who passed away in 2001, 9 years previous.
-Aunt Emogene acts senile or demented and Coca died of causes related to her Alzheimer's affliction.
-Aunt Emogene does not appear in Carroll's original work.
+It is a touching detail that Frances de la Tour, in the role of Aunt Imogene, has been made up to look like famed comedienne Imogene Coca, who passed away in 2001.
+Aunt Imogene acts senile or demented, and Coca died of causes related to her Alzheimer's affliction.
+Aunt Imogene does not appear in Carroll's original work.

 The trivia items below may give away important plot points.